-I think I’ve started most of my posts about Egypt by saying that I’d wanted to go since the age of about 10, after watching The Mummy and deciding I wanted to dig up pyramids for a living.
-I could barely believe it when I finally booked my trip, for a week in Luxor with Thompson, along with my best friend.
-You can imagine my frustration, therefore, when my flight was delayed in Gatwick and we had to sit for about an hour on the runway whilst some petrol was cleaned up.
+I think I’ve been starting most of my posts abut Egypt by saying that I had wanted to go since the age of 10, after watching The Mummy and deciding I wanted to dig up pyramids for a living.
+I could barely believe it when my friend and I finally booked a trip for a week in Luxor with Thompson.
+You can therefore imagine my frustration when our trip started with us getting delayed in Gatwick and sitting for about an hour on the runway whilst some petrol was getting cleaned up.
 I just wanted to get to Egypt.

 In the morning, we were finally able to see our surroundings.
-We had been told that we could upgrade to a Nile-view room but once it was light, we realised we could see the river from our room already- if we stood on the sofa and peered over the top of the building in front.
-Of course, we could have moved into a room with a full view of the Nile but, still, a view is a view and we had one.
+We had been told that we could upgrade to a Nile-view room but, once it was light, we realised we could just about see the river from our bungalow room already – if we stood on the sofa and peered over the top of the building in front of us.
+Of course, we could have moved into a room with a full view of the Nile but, still, a view is a view and we already had one.

-Before returning to the poolside, my holiday buddy and I decided to get some lunch in the main hotel restaurant, where we’d had breakfast that morning.
-We ordered a couple of pizzas, which were sadly slightly disappointing.
-I realised my pink legs were getting worse.
+Before returning to the poolside, my holiday buddy and I decided o get some lunch in the main hotel restaurant, where we’d had breakfast that morning.
+We ordered a couple of pizzas, which were sadly disappointing.
+As we sat there, I realised my pink legs were getting worse.
 My stomach was red as well.
-In the end, I turned a colour I hadn’t been before.
+In the end, I turned a couple I hadn’t been before – or at least not in a really long time.
 And it wasn’t comfortable.
-Instead of going back in the sun, I decided to take a nap under the air-conditioning instead, as I was lulled to sleep by the call-to-prayer, which I was to become very familiar with over the next week.
+Instead of going back in the sun, I decided to take a nap under our room’s air-conditioning instead and I was lulled to sleep by the sound of the call-to-prayer, which I was to become very familiar with over the next week.

-We planned to go to the Valley of the Kings, Valley of the Queens and Temple of Hatshepsut the next day, since we hadn’t been particularly cultured so far.
-It seems the norm to do these three at the same time, as they sit together on the west bank of the river.
-Within the hotel driveway, two taxi drivers waited for visitors.
+There were two taxi drivers who were parked up in the hotel’s driveway, waiting to drive visitors around.
 They both offered to take us to all three the next day at various, relatively low prices.
-After we’d expressed interest, they followed and tried to persuade us every time we saw them.
-They even argued with each other.
-It was rather off-putting and did make walking down the drive a bit of a hassle.
-We thought that we’d go with the one that hassled us a bit less.
+After we’d expressed an initial interest, they both started following us and trying to persuade us to go with them every time we saw them.
+They’d even argue with each other over who would take us.
+It was rather uncomfortable and did make walking down the drive a bit of a hassle.
+In the end, we thought we’d go with the one that hassled us a bit less.

-In the evening, we caught the free bus that went from the hotel to the town centre, by Luxor Temple.
-We asked to be dropped off by the souk so that we could find some food and souvenirs.
-As we wandered down the avenue, people tried to get us into their stalls on either side.
-Eventually, we met a guy who started to walk with us as we wandered around, talking about the city.
-He helped us bargain with the marketers and found us places to buy the things we were looking for.
-We told him that we wanted to find somewhere to eat and he ended up leaving us at a restaurant that had been recommended to us earlier that day.
-I have absolutely no idea what it was called.
-We were sat at a table next to a mother and daughter from Germany and ended up eating with them.
-They knew a taxi driver and tried to get us to confirm our trip to Valley of the Kings etc with him.
-We didn’t really want to be tied to anything though so we declined but took his card if we ever needed it.
-Still, it was nice to chat away as we ate our mixed grill.
+In the evening, we caught the free shuttle bus that went between our hotel and the town centre, by Luxor Temple.
+We asked to be dropped off by the souk so that we could find some food and start our souvenir shopping.
+As we wandered down the avenue, market sellers continuously tried to get us into their stalls on either side.
+Eventually, we met a guy called Adam, who started to walk alongside us as we wandered around, talking to us about the city.
+He stuck with us and helped us bargain with the marketers and suggested places where we could by the things we were looking for.

-Once we’d finished, we found our new local friend waiting for us downstairs and he took us somewhere else for some Egyptian tea, it was bitter and needed quite a lot of sugar but I liked it.
-He invited us for lunch with his family but once we learned that they wouldn’t be eating due to Ramadan, we changed it to dinner instead.
-He also had a friend with a taxi and promised that they’d both take us on tomorrow’s trip.
-This was our fourth offer now and, this time, we agreed.
+Once we’d finished, we found Adam waiting for us downstairs and he took us somewhere for a cup of Egyptian tea.
+It was bitter and needed quite a lot of sugar but I liked it.
+I started to feel more at home with a nice cup of tea (or a nice small glass of tea, as it was served here).
+Adam invited us for lunch with his family but, once we realised they themselves wouldn’t be eating since it was Ramadan, we suggested dinner instead.
+He also had a friend with a taxi and promised that they’d both take us on our trip the next day.
+This was now our fourth offer and, this time, we agreed.
 We had a plan.